Skip to Main Content

 If you transport medicine too fast or too slow, the medicine may not work as well, or you may have more side effects.

 A pharmacogenomic test can help your medical team know how well the SLCO1B1 transporter will work.
-The test results can help your doctor and pharmacist choose the correct type or dose of medicine to give you.
+The test results can help your doctors and pharmacists choose the correct type or dose of medicine to give you.
+Please share your pharmacogenomic test results with all your new doctors and pharmacists.

-The results of your SLCO1B1 test will place you into one of four groups:
+The results of your SLCO1B1 test will place you into 1 of 5 SLCO1B1 gene groups:

 • Increased function – People in this group have slightly higher function of SLCO1B1 transporters.
-About 3 in 100 people are in this group.
+About 3% (3 in 100) of people are in this group.

 • Normal function – People in this group have normal working SLCO1B1 transporters.
-About 66 in 100 people are in this group.
+About 66% (66 in 100) of people are in this group.

 • Decreased function – People in this group have slightly lower functioning SLCO1B1 transporters.
-About 28 in 100 people are in this group.
+About 28% (28 in 100) of people are in this group.

 • Poor function – People in this group have very low SLCO1B1 transporter function.
 People who are in this group may need lower doses or a different medicine to avoid side effects.
-About 3 in 100 people are in this group.
+About 3% (3 in 100) of people are in this group.

 The SLCO1B1 transporter helps in the breakdown of many medicines, including statins, medicines used to lower cholesterol levels.
 Depending on what gene group you are in, you may need a lower dose of some medicines or a different medicine.